-The best multi gym – or best home gym for them American folks – is an essential part of the best home gym setup.
-A multi-gym is a self-contained workout unit and although this type of fitness equipment can be rather sizeable, it can also provide a full body workout in the comfort of your home.
+The best multi-gym – or best home gym for them American folks – is an essential part of the best home gym setup.
+A multi-gym is a self-contained workout unit, and although this type of fitness equipment can be rather sizeable, it can also provide a full-body workout in the comfort of your home.
 Usually, you can perform loads of exercises using multi gyms, no wonder they are so popular.

-Granted, the spread of weights in the more affordable models might be a limiting factor for some, but it's amazing the progress that can be made with a multi-gym rig, some well-planned workouts and good form.
+Granted, the spread of weights in the more affordable models might be a limiting factor for some, but it's incredible the progress that can be made with a multi-gym rig, some well-planned workouts and good form.